Navlika-Singh/SpeechUnderstanding_PA2/README.md

 - For question 02, sepformer is downloaded following the instructions provided in the assignment itself.

 Please note that each model of question 01 has it package requirements provided on its official github repository (requirements.txt) which should be loaded for its successful execution.

+Also, a few folders (for example 'speechbrain') will be downloaded in the appropriate location following the imports and instructions mentioned in the assignment.

 ### Instructions